Gympie Golf Course

-If you follow Instagram golf accounts like we do, then you probably know Brendan from @agolfersjourney.
+If you follow Instagram golf accounts as we do, then you probably know Brendan from @agolfersjourney.
 Gympie is where Brendan grew up and Gympie Golf Course is his home course.
-So, when we decided to include Australia as one of our first stops of our world golf tour, we reached out to Brendan to let him know that we would love to play golf together.
-Sometime after the Presidents Cup was the only timing that we knew.
+So, when we decided to include Australia as one of our first stops on our world golf tour, we reached out to Brendan to let him know that we would love to play golf together.
+Sometime after the Presidents Cup was the only time that we knew.

 Golf is Better with your Mates

 Once we crossed the border into beautiful Queensland, we quickly reached out to Brendan to find out when we could join him for a round of golf.
 And after a year and a half, we finally made plans to play together!

 Since it was Super Bowl Monday (yes, Monday- it has a slightly different ring to it doesn’t it!) we woke early so we could get a quick nine holes in and be back to watch the end of the game.

 Brendan’s good mate Harrison joined us.
 He and Harrison took an enviable golf trip in 2018 to Scotland and Ireland.
 While there, they went to The Open at Carnoustie and played the Old Course as well as many others.
 We all played 9 holes at Gunabul Golf Club, a short par 3 course the evening prior.
 I finished 1 under with a bogey on nine, which was the first time I had been under par for a long time.
 And Brendan was ready for me the following day!